han190/PE-Fortran/README.md

 ## Dependencies

 You will need a Fortran compiler to run this project.
 The [GNU Fortran compiler](https://gcc.gnu.org/fortran/) is recommended.

-## Compiling and executing the program

 The code is tested with gfortran (version >= 9.0, since the Fortran 2008 feature `findloc` is used in problem 54) on Mac, Linux, and the WSL system.
 To install the GNU fortran compiler, on Mac OS simply use `brew`

 ```shell
 brew install gfortran